vi3itor/lingualeoanki/README.md

 #### Update

 To update the add-on in Anki 2.1.x go to "Tools" > "Add-ons".
 Select the add-on and click "Check for updates."
+Click "Yes" to update and **restart Anki**, for changes to take effect.
 In Anki 2.0 you need to repeat [installation][29] procedure and it will automatically replace the files.

+If after the update the add-on doesn't work as expected try:
+- restarting Anki;
+- clicking Log Out and authorizing again.
+If it is still not working - try to delete the add-on and install it again.

 ### Compatibility